j-oss2023/dedup-nested-lists/README.md

 ## Contributing

-Contributions to improve `mysql-dynamic-inventory` are welcome.
+Contributions to improve `dedup-nested-lists` are welcome.
 Please ensure to follow best practices and open a pull request for any enhancements.

 ## Acknowledgments